-Marine turtle species have ways of life that vary according to the different phases of their development.
-So they can frequent different fields where they feed on epipelagic or benthic prey in areas that are oceanic and neritic.
-In the early phase of life, marine turtles are probably essentially inactive, and on the surface, but in the adult phase, according to species, they can exploit the seabed and the water column to feed (Casale et al., 2012; Lazar and Graçan, 2012).
-It has been remarked that certain adult loggerheads were faithful to their neritic feeding areas that can be those where they were recruited in the juvenile phase (Casale et al., 2012); they are thus likely to ingest litter in different types of habitat over the course of their lives.
-Passage from the pelagic phase to the neritic phase happens in the Mediterranean when the curved length of the shell is about 40 cm (Darmon et al., 2014).
-Although certain studies have reported that young oceanic turtles are more likely to ingest litter than big turtles, most of the results obtained in the Mediterranean have shown that the adult loggerheads presented higher amounts of marine litter than juveniles (Campani et al., 2013).
-Adult individuals are able to distinguish colours to find food, but adults and young alike ingest plastic matter 'taken' on the surface or sub-surface of the sea.
-The loggerhead turtle Caretta caretta presents a great tolerance for ingestion of human-origin litter and the species is usually able to excrete these objects (Casale et al., 2012; Frick et al., 2009).
+Marine turtle species have ways of life that vary depending on the different phases of their development.
+So they can frequent different areas where they feed on epipelagic or benthic prey in areas that are oceanic and neritic.
+In the early phase of life, marine turtles are probably essentially inactive, and on the surface, but in the adult phase, depending on the species, they can exploit the seafloor and the water column to feed (Casale et al., 2012; Lazar and Graçan, 2012).
+It has been remarked that certain adult loggerheads were faithful to their neritic feeding areas that can be those where they were recruited in the juvenile phase (Casale et al., 2012); they are thus likely to ingest marine litter in different types of habitat over the course of their lives.
+Transition from the pelagic phase to the neritic phase happens in the Mediterranean when the curved length of the shell is about 40 cm (Darmon et al., 2014).
+Although some studies have reported that young oceanic turtles are more likely to ingest marine litter than big turtles, most of the results obtained in the Mediterranean have shown that the adult loggerheads had higher amounts of marine litter than the juveniles (Campani et al., 2013).
+Adult individuals are able to distinguish colours to find food, but adults and young alike ingest plastic matter 'taken' on the surface or subsurface of the sea.
+The loggerhead turtle Caretta caretta has a great tolerance for the ingestion of human-origin marine litter and the species is usually able to excrete these objects (Casale et al., 2012; Frick et al., 2009).
 Camedda et al. (2014) remarked that although marine turtles excreted human-origin litter in the faeces after over one month of hospitalisation, most of the litter was expelled in the first two weeks.
-Studies on the duration of transit of the substances in the gastrointestinal tract of loggerhead turtles have shown that the materials (like polyethylene globes) are expelled in about ten days (review in Darmon et al., 2014).
-Consequently, the authors conclude that given the average distance covered in ten days by C. caretta, the litter excreted in pools during hospitalisation is likely to have been ingested at a distance of less than 120 km (Camedda et al. 2014).
+Studies on the duration of transit of the substances in the gastrointestinal tract of loggerhead turtles have shown that the materials (like polyethylene spheres) are expelled in about ten days (review in Darmon et al., 2014).
+Consequently, the authors conclude that given the average distance covered in ten days by Caretta caretta, the marine litter excreted in pools during hospitalisation is likely to have been ingested at a distance of less than 120 km (Camedda et al. 2014).

-The populations of marine turtles studied in the Mediterranean are more affected by ingestion of litter than those in other parts of the world (review in Darmon et al., 2014).
-Table 2 presents ingestion rates measured in marine turtles in various parts of the Mediterranean.
-For the autopsied marine turtles, the cases of ingestion of marine litter recorded from the Adriatic Sea (35.2%) seem to be less frequent that in the western (79.7% for Spain) and central (51.1% for Lampedusa) Mediterranean.
-However, these figures may be biased underestimations, for the number of samples for some studies is relatively low, and, the analysis dating from several years back in certain areas, it is possible that the figures have changed since, and are higher (Table 2).
-In France, for example, a rise in ingestion rate was observed over time; indeed, analysis done as part of the DCSMM in 2016 revealed ingestion rates that were rising compared to those done earlier (Table 2 and Darmon et al., 2014).
-Between 2003 and 2008, 35% of autopsied turtles presented litter in their digestive tract, whereas between 2013 and 2016 the figure for the rate of ingestion was 76%.
+The populations of marine turtles studied in the Mediterranean are more affected by the ingestion of marine litter than those in other parts of the world (review in Darmon et al., 2014).
+Table 2 shows the ingestion rates measured in marine turtles in various parts of the Mediterranean.
+For the autopsied marine turtles, the cases of ingestion of marine litter recorded from the Adriatic Sea (35.2 %) seem to be less frequent that in the western (79.7 % for Spain) and central (51.1 % for Lampedusa) Mediterranean.
+However, these figures may be biased underestimations, as the number of samples for some studies is relatively low, and, the analyses dating from several years back in in some of the areas, it is possible that the figures have changed since, and are higher (Table 2).
+In France, for example, a rise in the ingestion rate was observed over time; indeed, the analyses done as part of the DCSMM in 2016 revealed that the ingestion rates were rising compared to those done earlier (Table 2 and Darmon et al., 2014).
+Between 2003 and 2008, 35 % of autopsied turtles had marine litter in their digestive tract, whereas between 2013 and 2016 the figure for the rate of ingestion was 76 %.